cksource/mrgit/README.md

 ## Custom repository resolver

-By default, mgit2 uses a simple repository resolver which returns git URL for a package name based on dependencies specified in `mgit.json`.
+By default, mgit2 uses a simple repository resolver which returns git URL and branch name for a package name based on dependencies specified in `mgit.json`.

 If you want to create a custom resolver, you need to create a module which returns a repository or a falsy value if the repository cannot be resolved (and should not be cloned by mgit2).